Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Acknowledgments

 \section{Acknowledgments}

 (KM)$^2$ acknowledge funding from NSF Grant 2104995 awarded to Kyle Mahowald.
-For helpful conversations, we thank Adele Goldberg, Leonie Weissweiler, the computational linguistics research group at UT Austin, the syntax-semantics research group at UT Austin, the audience at the Texas Linguistics Society meeting.
+For helpful conversations, we thank Adele Goldberg, Leonie Weissweiler, Nathan Schneider, Tom McCoy, the computational linguistics research group at UT Austin, the syntax-semantics research group at UT Austin, audiences at the Texas Linguistics Society meeting, Edinburgh University Department of Linguistics, University of Antwerp CLiPS group, attendees of the ANN workshop in Amsterdam, and the Brown University language group.
+We thank Lisa Bylinina for exceptionally helpful comments on an earlier draft.
 We thank Chris Potts for his paper on the PiPP construction \citep{potts2023pipps} which inspired the ``keys to all of this'' idea.